John94php/John94php/README.md

 - 💞️ I’m looking to collaborate on PHP, backend dev jobs
 - 📫 How to reach me -> janzalesinski@gmail.com
 - My main project -> reportit
+- SOON -> project in Symfony for medical clinic

 <!---
 John94php/John94php is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.